 Example: in 2008, Newcastle hired Joe Kinnear, one-time manager of Wimbledon.
 That was a bad managerial appointment.

 Mike fu**ing Ashley

-Newcastle United owner Mike Ashley is often in the news.
+Newcastle United owner Mike Ashley is (or was) often in the news.
 He sells you tracksuits at Sports Direct.
 He doesn’t pay his workers very much.
 He has a net worth of around £4billion.

 And in the years immediately following his acquisition of Newcastle, he did particularly some pretty silly things.